Kuadrant/authorino/docs/architecture.md

 Apart from static rules, these parameters can include instructions to contact online with external identity verifiers, external sources of **metadata** and policy decision points (**PDPs**).

-On every request, Authorino's "working memory" is called [**Authorization JSON**](#the-authorization-json), a data structure that holds information about the context (the HTTP request) and objects from each phase of the auth pipeline: i.e., identity verification (phase i), ad-hoc metadata fetching (phase ii), authorization policy enforcement (phase iii), dynamic response (phase iv), and callbacks (phase v).
+On every request, Authorino's "working memory" is called [**Authorization JSON**](#the-authorization-json), a data structure that holds information about the context (the HTTP request) and objects from each phase of the auth pipeline: i.e., authentication verification (phase i), ad-hoc metadata fetching (phase ii), authorization policy enforcement (phase iii), dynamic response (phase iv), and callbacks (phase v).
 The evaluators in each of these phases can both read and write from the Authorization JSON for dynamic steps and decisions of authN/authZ.

 ## Topologies